-The Company holds retained interests in the subordinated tranches of securities created in securitization retained sate of securities are corded fair value of zero, as the prospect of future cash flows being received is emergence of the consolidated statements of operations.
+The Company holds retained interests in the subordinated tranches of securities created in securitization transactions.
+These retained interests currently have a recorded fair value of zero, as the prospect of future cash flows being received is uncertain.
+Any cash received from the retained interests is reflected as a gain in the consolidated statements of operations.